Khan/gae_mini_profiler/README.md

 * Share individual profile results with others by sending link
 * Duplicate RPC calls are flagged for easy spotting in case you're repeating memcache or datastore queries.
 * Quickly sort and examine profiler stats and call stacks

+## <a name="dependencies">Dependencies</a>

+* jQuery must be included somewhere on your page.
+* (Optional) If you want the fancy slider selector (see below) for the Logs output, jQuery UI must also be included with its Slider plugin.

 ## <a name="bonus">Bonus</a>